 In Ziccarelli v.
 Dart, No. 19-3435, 2022 U.S. App.
 LEXIS 15032, (7th Cir.
 June 1, 2022), a Seventh Circuit panel unanimously concluded that merely discouraging an employee from taking FMLA leave may constitute FMLA interference, and expressly rejected prior decisions implying that an employer’s actual denial of an FMLA request is an essential or requisite element to an FMLA interference claim.
 See Opinion, Ziccarelli v.
 Dart – Link

 In reaching its conclusion, the Seventh Circuit employed an expansive interpretation of the FMLA’s interference provision to encompass a broader range of activities and conduct giving rise to employer liability and exposure.

 To avoid or limit exposure or liability, employers subject to the FMLA’s requirements should strictly adhere to the FMLA’s requirements and procedures, and exercise extensive care, attention and caution in communicating with employees regarding matters related to FMLA or other protected leave.

 For any questions regarding the potential impact of the Seventh Circuit’s decision in Ziccarelli v.
-Dart, the FMLA, or other employment law matters, please contact Matt Tyrrell at (312) 648-2300 or by e-mail at firstname.lastname@example.org.
+Dart, the FMLA, or other employment law matters, please contact at attorney at SFBBG by calling (312) 648-2300.